-Ken Lewis, Don Bush, and Jack Smith, the three senior lawyers at Bush Lewis, PLLC, have all been AV Preeminent® rated in the Martindale Hubbell Peer Review Ratings™ for over a decade.
+Don Bush, our senior lawyer at Bush Lewis, PLLC, has been AV Preeminent® rated in the Martindale Hubbell Peer Review Ratings™ for over a decade.
 Martindale Hubbell first listed a reliable lawyer in every American city in 1868 and has been rating all lawyers since 1896.
-Their ratings attest to what other lawyers and judges say about a lawyer's ethics and professional ability.
+Their ratings attest to what other lawyers and judges say about a lawyer’s ethics and professional ability.
 An AV rating is their highest possible rating.
-Bush Lewis, PLLC and its predecessor firms have been continuously received Martindale Hubbell's highest rating (AV) since 1992.
+Bush Lewis, PLLC and its predecessor firms have been continuously received Martindale Hubbell’s highest rating (AV) since 1992.

 Super Lawyer (SL)

-Bush Lewis, PLLC lawyers Ken Lewis, Don Bush, and Jack Smith have all been recognized as Super Lawyers in the area of plaintiff's personal injury law by superlawyers.com, a service of Thomson Reuters.
-These Super Lawyer selections specifically include Don Bush in 2007-2013, Ken Lewis in 2006-2009 and 2013, and Jack Smith in 2006 and 2010-2013.
-That same Thomson Reuters service selected Bush Lewis lawyer Chris Smith as a rising star among younger lawyers in 2006 and 2008-2009.
+Bush Lewis, PLLC lawyers Ken Lewis and Don Bush have both been recognized as Super Lawyers in the area of plaintiff’s personal injury law by superlawyers.com, a service of Thomson Reuters.
+These Super Lawyer selections specifically include Don Bush in 2007-2014 and Ken Lewis in 2006-2009 and 2013-2014.
 For over a decade, the publishers of Super Lawyers have been using a complex system of peer review and professional achievement markers, along with a system of checks and balances and safeguards to end up with an objective list of what it considers the top 5% of lawyers in the state.

 None of our lawyers have been disciplined (or even issued a warning or reprimand) for any unethical conduct.
 No legal negligence settlement has been paid or a judgment entered against any of our lawyers or our firm for legal malpractice.
 However, we maintain (and have always maintained) legal liability insurance to protect our clients should any of us ever make a mistake that causes injury to a client.
 We use redundant and sophisticated computer and paper systems with multiple checks and balances to assure we miss no mandatory deadlines in our cases.